Structures resistant to Manipulation by all Wavefronts in two dimensions

 \subsection{Acknowledgements}

 This research was funded in part (M.H.) by the Austrian Science Fund (FWF) [10.55776/J4729].
 This material is based upon work also supported in part by the U. S. Army Research Office through the Institute for Soldier Nanotechnologies at MIT, under Collaborative Agreement Number W911NF-23-2-0121.
 The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing high-performance computing resources that have contributed to the research results reported within this paper.
+For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.